-Form 2688, Application for Additional Extension of Time To File U.S. Individual Income Tax Return.
+Extension beyond 4 months.
 Further extensions of the time to file are granted only under very unusual circumstances.
 If you need additional time to file, apply for the extension either in a letter or by filing Form 2688.
 Extensions beyond the 4-month automatic extension are not granted as a matter of course.
 You must show reasonable cause.